The Inca Trail in Peru and South America: Hatun Capac Ñan

 A territory as extensive as the Tahuantinsuyo, for example.
 Moche, the Huari, the Tiahuanaco, and the Chimu covered large areas and had efficient road networks.

-According to the historian Victor von Magen, while the Europeans traveled along paths full of mud and mud, the Peruvians were already walking on roads resembling those elsewhere; nothing in Europe or Asia could compare.
+According to the historian Victor von Magen, while Europeans traveled along paths full of mud, the Peruvians were already walking on roads resembling those elsewhere; nothing in Europe or Asia could compare.

 Main roads